By Mark Harrison

-That’s why we’ve been thinking about ways to create great content without great expense, from forward planning to recycling your existing content to make something new.
+That’s why we’ve been thinking about ways to create great content without great expense, from forward planning to recycle your existing content to make something new.
 In fact, we’ve come up with 7 different ways that you can break out without breaking the bank.

 - Proper Planning

 If your resources are limited, it’s sensible to direct them appropriately.
 Whatever content marketing budget you have allocated, it should be spent on content that will appeal to your audience and generate conversions, rather than on generic mass marketing.

 Conduct research on the latest marketing trends and use your findings to devise clear and concise content goals.
 Consistent with your long-term business plan, your goals will inform the content you produce and help to direct your marketing efforts in general.

 Once you know what you plan to produce, you will be able to organise your strategy more effectively by creating a content calendar.
 Most of all, it’s important to be realistic when planning ahead.

 By making achievable targets based on your budget and marketing goals, you’ll be able to plan your content delivery more effectively.[Why You Need A Local Content Marketing Strategy]

 A good blog should be the cornerstone of your content marketing strategy.
 If you don’t have one because you’re concerned that you don’t have the budget to pay a professional copywriter, there’s an obvious solution that you may be overlooking – write the content yourself.